Agade09/CG-Send-Binary/README.md

 * Strip the binary
 * Compress it with [UPX](https://upx.github.io/)

+Caution:
+* If you compile with a different version of gcc to what CG is using the binary may not run due to looking for a non-existing version of libstdc++

 before using this tool, to reduce the chance of hitting the 100ko code size limit of Codingame

 Credits: